 Condo owners can’t always predict when major repairs might be on the horizon, nor the assessments that come with them.
 But Melissa Assael, a broker with the Syosset, New York, office of Douglas Elliman Real Estate, says that they can prepare for the possibility of future assessments by asking the right questions before buying into a condo development.

 “Ask about major projects,” Assael says.
 “When were they last updated, and are they expected to be improved in the future?
 This would include items like roofs, roads, clubhouses and major landscape renovations.”

-This goes to show that when purchasing anything, whether that be a condo or a single-family house, it’s always important to ask questions before signing your name.
-You never know what might come up – and if you’re faced with extra expenses, you’ll want to know about them before investing in a real estate property.
+Whether you’re purchasing a condo or a single-family house, it’s always important to ask questions before signing your name.
+You never know what might come up – and if you’re faced with extra expenses, you’ll want to know about them before purchasing the home.

 When calculating the costs of buying a condo, it’s important to consider maintenance costs as well.
-It doesn’t necessarily matter if the house is new or old – maintenance costs can show up when you least expect it.
-Saving for emergency repairs to a leaking roof or a burst pipe, or to clean the gutters or replace the filters on heating and air conditioning units is always a smart idea.
+It doesn’t necessarily matter if the building is new or old – maintenance costs can show up when you least expect it.
+Saving for emergency repairs, like a burst pipe, leaking appliances or broken heating and air conditioning units, is always a smart idea.

-It's also a good idea to set aside 1 – 3% of your home’s value each year for maintenance expenses.
-If your home is older, consider saving for the higher side of that range.
+It's also a good idea to set aside 1% – 4% of your home’s value each year for maintenance expenses.
+If your community is older, consider saving for the higher side of that range.

-Maintaining a condo is going to cost less, although how much less will depend on the amount of life left in your unit’s furnace, air conditioner, dishwasher and other mechanicals, because you’re typically responsible for everything located on the inside of the unit.
+Thankfully, maintaining a condo is going to cost less than other types of houses.
+How much less will depend on the amount of life left in your unit’s furnace, air conditioner, dishwasher and other mechanicals, because you’re typically responsible for everything located on the inside of the unit.